 Keep a journal of your experiences, reflections, thoughts, and feelings about your placement or you may utilize provided prompt.
 Your journal is a mandatory developmental exercise in self-analysis and reflection.
 You are responsible for at least one entry per week.
-You are required to upload your entries each week to the instructor by 11:59PM Eastern time every Sunday.
-You are encouraged however to submit journal entries at the end of the business week.
-Please use the journal editor.
-It may be helpful to prepare your journal in Microsoft Word, then copy and paste it into the journal editor.
-Please keep a copy for yourself in case there are any mishaps with the learning management system.
+You are required to upload your entries each week to the instructor by 11:59 PM Eastern time every Monday.
 The entire journal is worth 75 points (approximately 6 points x 13 weeks).
-Late journal entries will not be accepted.
+Late journal entries may not be accepted.
 Do not include client identifying information.
-Please review Canvas for prompts each week.
+Please review Canvas or Google for prompts each week.

-- Journal entries are due WEEKLY on Sunday by 11:59pm. - In addition to the development of individual counseling skills, during internship, you must lead or co-lead a counseling or psychoeducational group.
+- Journal entries are due WEEKLY on Monday by 11:59 pm. - In addition to the development of individual counseling skills, during internship, you must lead or co lead a counseling or psychoeducational group.
 In the last journal entry, please reflect upon your experience leading and/or co-leading a group (CACREP Standard 3.E.)